One-Pan Salmon and Rice with Lemon & Herbs

 • 1 tablespoon olive oil

-• 1 large shallot minced.
-Reserve 1 tablespoon of the minced shallot for the yogurt herb sauce
+• 1 large shallot Minced.
+Reserve about 2 teaspoons of the minced shallot for the yogurt herb sauce

 • 1 pound salmon fillets

-• ½ cup fresh minced herbs (divided) any combination of parsley, dill, thyme, oregano, basil.
-Reserve ¼ cup of minced herbs for the yogurt herb sauce.
+• 1/4 cup fresh minced herbs (divided) Any combination of parsley, dill, thyme, oregano, basil, chives.
+Reserve about half of the minced herbs for the yogurt herb sauce.

 Yogurt Herb Sauce